-You have a 6-month goal and you’ve made a quick start by cutting out one expense for the rest of the month.
-Day 3 of the Frugal Fresh Start Challenge starts a habit that is essential to improving finances – meticulously tracking your spending.
-I don’t think there is anything more critical to personal financial success than really understanding where your money goes every month.
+Do you really know where all of your money goes each month?
+I don’t think there is anything more critical to personal financial success.
 Even people who think they have a good idea of how they spend their money end up being surprised when they carefully track spending and add everything up.

 “Measurement is the first step that leads to control and eventually to improvement.
 If you can’t measure something, you can’t understand it.
 If you can’t understand it, you can’t control it.
 If you can’t control it, you can’t improve it.” – James Harrington